ovh/docs/pages/cloud/nutanix/29-hardware-gateway-replacement/guide.en-gb.md

 ip a | grep -C1 DOWN
 ```

-Three network adapters are displayed with the status **DOWN**, go back to the list of MAC addresses and retrieve the names of the two private adapters, as in the example below:
+Three network adapters are displayed with the status **DOWN**.
+Go back to the list of MAC addresses and retrieve the names of the two private adapters, as in the example below:

 > [!warning]
 > Do not rely on the order of the cards to find the names of the private network cards, but rather on the MAC addresses referenced in the OVHcloud Control Panel.